Nornec/Midinous-Issues/README.md

 ## This repository is used to track issues related to the .NET Version of Midinous.
 Midinous combines generative features with a grid-based GUI to offer a supplemental and unique compositional experience

+# Looking for the latest manual?
+You can download the pdf from the repository.
+Look for your version above and download.
 # Looking for presets?
 You can download the `'save.zip'` file from the repository and place them in your save directory.
 See below for file locations.